-Our sales and operating performance vary with seasonality.
-Our former first and fourth quarters were typically our lowest sales quarters.
-In the future under our new fiscal quarter format, the first and second quarters are expected to be our lowest sales quarters.
-Therefore, operating results are generally lower during these two quarters.
 Many northern Michigan stores are dependent on tourism and therefore, are most affected by seasons and weather patterns, including, but not limited to, the amount and timing of snowfall during the winter months and the range of temperature during the summer months.
-Historically, all quarters are 12 weeks, except for our third quarter, which was 16 weeks and included the Thanksgiving and Christmas holidays.
-Beginning with fiscal 2014, our first quarter will consist of 16 weeks and will usually include the Easter holiday while all other quarters will consist of 12 weeks each.
+Our first quarter consists of 16 weeks and will usually include the Easter holiday while all other quarters consist of 12 weeks each with the fourth quarter including the Thanksgiving and Christmas holidays.
+Fiscal year ended January 3, 2015 contained 53 weeks; therefore, the fourth quarter of fiscal 2014 consisted of 13 weeks rather than 12 weeks.
 The transition fiscal year ended December 28, 2013 consisted of 39 weeks; therefore, the third and final quarter of the short year consisted of 15 weeks rather than 16 weeks.
-Fiscal year ended March 30, 2012 contained 53 weeks; therefore, the fourth quarter of fiscal 2012 consisted of 13 weeks rather than 12 weeks.